kai-test/simple-sinatra-app-server/README.md

 ## Note:
 ###### In real-world, except Vagrant VM, other types of machine such as bare-metal, AWS EC2 instance, Openstack Nova instance can be deployed using this Ansible receipt.
-To do that, simply add destination machhine's IP address to the inventory file:
+To do that, simply add destination machine's IP address to the inventory file:

     ~/vagrant/simple-sinatra-app-server/playbooks/inventory/hosts